jgumerove/sinatra-baseball-card-project/README.md

 ## About BaseballCardManager
-BaseBallCardManager is a Sinatra-based web application that utilizes the ActiveRecord Object-Relational-Map.
+BaseballCardManager is a Sinatra-based web application that utilizes the ActiveRecord Object-Relational-Map.
 The application helps baseball card collectors catalogue their card collections.
 Additionally, users are able to view the card collections of other application users.

 ## Installation
 clone this repository: